-If you want to rent a car in Iceland you have to at least be 21 years old (some accept 20 year old drivers) but you best check the regulations on the rental's homepage to know the exact requirements (in some cases it costs an extra fee if the driver is under 25).
+If you want to rent a car in Iceland you have to at least be 21 years old (some accept 20-year-old drivers) but you best check the regulations on the rental's homepage to know the exact requirements (in some cases it costs an extra fee if the driver is under 25).
 To rent a jeep you have to be at least 23, sometimes 25, depending on the rental.
-In every case you have to at least had your license for a year to be able to get a car.
+In every case, you have to at least have your license for a year to be able to get a car.
 You don't need an international drivers license if you own a license issued by the USA, Canada or European Economic Area.
 Otherwise, an international license would be recommended.
-By the way: there are rentals that offer used cars (for example sadcars.com or faircar.is) We haven't tried it, yet, but we only heard good things and with such rental you can save up to 50% compared to a regular one.
+By the way: there are rentals that offer used cars (for example sadcars.com or faircar.is) We haven't tried it, yet, but we only heard good things and with such rental, you can save up to 50% compared to a regular one.

 Please don't underestimate the road conditions, ever!